Syedaaneesa/sara-sota/README.md

 ## 🎨 Design & Development Process

 ### 1️⃣ Planning & Strategy
-- Analyzed client’s niche: luxury & exotic vehicles.
+Analyzed the client’s niche focused on luxury and exotic vehicles

-- Designed a **premium dark-theme interface** with golden accents for elegance.
+Designed a premium dark-themed interface enhanced with gold accents for a refined look

-- Structured a sitemap for easy navigation and user flow.
+Structured a clear sitemap to support smooth navigation and user flow

 ### 2️⃣ Development & Customization
 - Installed and configured **WordPress** with all essential plugins.